 Here, you’ll find more details on the Capital One rewards card.
 Be sure to read the card agreement for its full terms.

 Signup Bonus: You will receive 50,000 miles after spending $3,000 in the first three months of account opening.

-Base Rewards: You will receive twice the miles on every single purchase that you make.
-Cardholders can also earn 10x the miles on purchases made with their card at hotels.com/venture.
+Base Rewards: You will receive 2X the miles on every single purchase that you make.
+Plus earn 10X miles on thousands of hotels, through January 2020; learn more at hotels.com/venture.

 The Pros and Cons of the Capital One Venture Rewards Card